particle-iot/docs/src/content/reference/datasheets/m-series/m-hat-datasheet.md

 {{!-- END do not edit content above, it is automatically generated--}}

+If using the B-SoM, it is recommended that you disable NFC in the UICR bytes of the nRF52840.
+This will allow the MCU to use the NFC pins (NFC1 and NFC2) as GPIO, which will allow you to access the PD_RST and PD_ATTACH pins.

+A [library and instructions]((https://github.com/rickkas7/NFC_UICR_RK/) are available for doing so.

 #### PD_RST

 This is the PD_RST line to reset the STUSB4500 USB PD controller.
 You normally will not need to use this.